nkatha23/knowyourcoinhistory/docs/REGTEST_SETUP.md

 # http://localhost:5173
 ```

-Open the app, click **Settings → Re-check** to confirm the node is detected, then paste your `$TXID` into the search bar.
+Open the app, click **Settings → Re-check** to confirm the node is detected.
+Paste your `$TXID` into the search box on the landing page (or the floating search bar at the top of the canvas if a graph is already loaded).

 ---